-The following is an excerpt from an independent tea review.
+The following is an excerpt from an independent tea review for this tea.

 "wow, that aroma is something else!
 Very fruity sweet notes of raspberries, plums, and cherries with underlying notes of squash flowers, wildflowers, and rich yams and peanuts.
 There is a lot going on in the wet leaves and it took several sniffs to process all the layers.
 The liquid smells sweet, though not quite as strongly as the wet leaves, instead it is more rich with its notes of yams, peanuts, squash, squash blossoms, and a finish of dark cherries.
 It also has a tiny hint of an aroma similar to red wine, specifically cherries cooked in red wine, which adds to the richness."

-200-205°F, 4 grams (about 1 tbsp) for 8 oz of spring/filtered water, 1-2 mins, 4-5 steepings, adjust to taste.
+200°F, 4 grams (about 1 tbsp) for 8 oz of spring/filtered water, 1 min., up to 6 steepings, adjust to taste.
 We advise against the use of tap water as well as purified water.